nosas/blog/performance_classification/article.md

        1., 1., 0., 1., 1., 1., 1., 1., 1., 1.], dtype=float32)>
 ```

-The function outputs are binary array where `0` represents wrong predictions and `1` correct predictions.
+The function outputs a binary array where `0` represents wrong predictions and `1` represents correct predictions.
-This is the equivalent of the example in the [accuracy](#accuracy) section earlier in the article:
+This is the equivalent of the code example seen earlier in the [accuracy section](#accuracy):

 ```python
 # Get the wrong predictions as a True/False array, where True == wrong prediction